David-Vandensteen/neocore/README.md

 ```

 ## CDDA play ... (todo)
+how to add your music and play it ...
 ## DATlib GFX asset build doc... (todo)
+how to build your own gfx...
 ## SoundFX ... (todo)

 ___***Warn : mak script override path environment variable during the compiling, if u have some problems after using it, just close and restart a new command terminal***___